 It is not widely known, but bus schedules in Naples do exist.
 And handy things they are, indeed, since drivers use schedules to set their watches by.
 Let's say you are a driver idling your engine waiting to leave on your 2.45 run.
 Now that the first half of the ball game is finished you can put the radio away and start to think about pulling out.
 You glance at your watch: 3.05.
 Click.
 Snap.
 Beep.
 Not any more!
 It's now 2.45, and away you go!
 If you are a gambler, there is a bonus in this schedule stuff.
 You are a passenger aboard the number 12 at the end–of–the–line, waiting for the bus to start its 2.50 p.m. run.
 You look at your watch; 2.50, and vrooooooom!—the bus actually leaves on time!
 Here, let me spell that out for you: l–e–a–v–e–s o–n t–i–m–e.
 Only a rationalist fool would fail to see the hand of Providence in this.
 Get off at the next stop and run into the nearest lottery shop and play the bus number plus the two components of the time: 12, 2, 50.
 (If you try this and it works, you owe me.)

-most people do: forget the bus and drive your car.
-The
+do what most people do: forget the bus and drive your car.

 these days, you may not drive your car unless it is

-clean and “green”— the color of trees, meadows, grass,
+and “green”— the color of trees, meadows, grass, youth,

-youth, life—and the color of bile, the fluid
+life—and the color of bile, the fluid secreted by

-secreted by the liver in moments of anger or great
+the liver in moments of anger or great bitterness of the

 Motorist: Oh, I didn't know that.